 Diving qualifications.
 Some science projects in Antarctica require scuba or surface-supplied diving.
 There are a number of unique risks associated with polar diving, including extreme cold, ice in many forms, potentially dangerous marine life, low light and visibility, contaminated water, and others.
-On account of these risks, Antarctic diving demands special training, experience and an on-site orientation for divers; proper equipment; and a thorough and realistic dive plan.
+Because of these risks, Antarctic diving demands special training, experience and an on-site orientation for divers; proper equipment; and a thorough and realistic dive plan.
 All diving under NSF auspices in Antarctica requires prior approval from the NSF.
-To obtain approval, a dive plan must be submitted that is consistent with the NSF/OPP Standards for the Conduct of Scientific Diving, available from your POC.
+To obtain approval, a dive plan must be submitted that is consistent with the NSF/Polar Programs Standards for the Conduct of Scientific Diving, available online by clicking on the title here, or from your POC.
 The PI's home institution diving safety officer or equivalent must provide comments on and approval of any request to dive in Antarctica.
-Final authorization will be made by the NSF/OPP diving safety officer.
-Prior to approval, he may indicate the necessity for additional training or may require changes to the original dive plan.
-Dive plan forms and individual diver information sheets are available in the Dive section of POLAR ICE.
+Final authorization will be made by the Division of Polar Program's diving safety officer.
+Prior to approval, additional training may be required or it may be necessary to change the original dive plan.
+Dive plan forms and individual diver information sheets are available in the Dive section of POLAR ICE, the online application for science and technical support.

 A variety of diving equipment, including scuba tanks and backpacks, weight belts, buoyancy compensators, and compressors, among other items, is available at McMurdo and Palmer stations and aboard USAP research vessels.
-PI's must specifically request the use of any NSF/OPP equipment in their SIP during the preseason planning stage.
+PIs must specifically request the use of any NSF/PLR equipment in their SIP during the preseason planning stage.
 Recreational diving is not permitted.

-Grantees: The Antarctic Scientific Diving Manual (NSF 99-22) contains information on certification, dive sites, environment, operations, emergencies, reference tables, etc. Guidelines for research diving can be found in the NSF/OPP Standards for the Conduct of Scientific Diving.
-Contact your POC for copies of these documents.
+Grantees: The Antarctic Scientific Diving Manual (NSF 99-22) contains information on certification, dive sites, environment, operations, emergencies, reference tables, etc. Guidelines for research diving can be found in the NSF/Polar Programs Standards for the Conduct of Scientific Diving.

 Firearms.
-The use of firearms is prohibited without advance permission from the NSF/OPP.
+The use of firearms is prohibited without advance permission from the Division of Polar Programs.
 Request permission by letter, stating:

 - Purpose of the firearm

 - Make and caliber of the firearm

-- ▶ Type and amount of ammunition
+- Type and amount of ammunition

-Upon completion of your fieldwork, you must report the disposition of firearms and excess ammunition to the NSF/OPP.
+Upon completion of your fieldwork, you must report the disposition of firearms and excess ammunition to the Division of Polar Programs.
 This information will be reported to the other Antarctic Treaty nations, as required by the Antarctic Treaty.